Menu

 The most common types of drug tests used by construction firms today are:

-- Urine tests: The current benchmark for workplace testing due to being easy to administer and providing quick results.
+• Urine tests: The current benchmark for workplace testing due to being easy to administer and providing quick results.
 Can detect a range of illegal and prescription drugs.
+12-panel urine tests are commonly used in construction to screen for multiple substances simultaneously.

-- Saliva tests: Increased in popularity in recent years as they are easy to use and less invasive than urine tests.
-Offer fast results.
+• Saliva tests: Increasingly popular in recent years as they are easy to use and less invasive than urine tests.
+Offer fast, on-site results ideal for construction environments.

-- Hair testing: The least common method but can detect drug use stretching back months rather than days.
-May be used for pre-employment screening.
+• Hair testing: The least common method but can detect drug use stretching back months rather than days.
+May be used for pre-employment screening of senior or safety-critical roles.

-Breath alcohol tests are also often used for screening for alcohol intoxication on site.
+Breath alcohol tests are also commonly used for screening alcohol intoxication on site.
 Testing methods that are minimally invasive and provide rapid results are preferred for the busy construction environment.
+For comprehensive screening, understanding the different testing methods available helps employers choose the right approach for their workforce.

 The Case for Regulated Testing Programmes